 Workshop on Random Graphs, Combinatorial Limits, Stochastic Processes

-The purpose of this workshop is to bring together experts and young scientists who will form WORKING GROUPS to SOLVE DIFFERENT PROBLEMS about RANDOM GRAPHS and RELATED MATHEMATICAL TOPICS IN A VERY BROAD SENSE.
+The purpose of this workshop was to bring together experts and young scientists who form WORKING GROUPS to SOLVE DIFFERENT PROBLEMS about RANDOM GRAPHS and RELATED MATHEMATICAL TOPICS IN A VERY BROAD SENSE.

 The random graph is a fundamental object related to different fields.For example, graph limit theory is about understanding the large-scale structure of a graph, or in other words, understanding how a graph is different from a random graph.
 Statistical physics uses random graphs to model different physical matters and phase transitions on them.
 Group theory uses the fact that the Cayley-graph of a free group is locally equivalent to a random regular graph.
 There are other random structures such as random permutations which have analogous theory.
 In this broad area, it particularly often happens that a question is motivated by one field, but the best tools for solving it come from another field.

 The 26 participants arrived from 7 countries and many different fields of expertise.
 On day one, 13 open problems were suggested by them, and the background of these problems were explained in short presentations.
 Then we selected three of the open problems, and formed research groups to work on the questions separately.